 Besides increasing sales volumes, consumption of gasohol by type is also revealing.
-From 2012, sales of gasohol with high-ethanol ratios-gasohol E20 and E85-increased steadily, due to government support for the sector which included a programme to expand the price difference between E10 and E20, a tax measure and compensation from the oil fund.
+From 2013, sales of gasohol with high-ethanol ratios-gasohol E20 and E85-increased steadily, due to government support for the sector which included a programme to expand the price difference between E10 and E20, a tax measure and compensation from the oil fund combine with the increase in the number of new vehicles compatible with gasohol featuring higher ratios of ethanol.